Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 \subsection{Cascadia fully-coupled dynamic rupture and tsunami simulations}

-We extend two physics-based Cascadia dynamic rupture scenarios to simulate fully-coupled earthquake–tsunami generation (Supporting Information, Table~S1).
-We consider a partial rupture ($M_W$~8.6) and a margin-wide rupture ($M_W$~8.7) scenario, that is, Models 2 and 16 from \citeA{Glehman_2025_PartialRupturesGoverned}.
+We extend two Cascadia 3D dynamic rupture scenarios from \citeA{Glehman_2025_PartialRupturesGoverned} to simulate fully-coupled earthquake–tsunami generation.
+We consider a partial rupture ($M_W$~8.6) and a margin-wide rupture ($M_W$~8.7) scenario, corresponding to their Models 2 and 16 (Supporting Information, Table~S1).
 Each model combines the Slab2 Cascadia megathrust interface \cite{Hayes_2018_Slab2ComprehensiveSubduction} with realistic bathymetry and topography \cite{Gebco_2020}.
-Both use a linear-slip weakening friction law \cite<e.g.,>{Ida_1972_CohesiveForce_LSW,Andrews_1976_RuptureVelocity_LSW}, with a static friction coefficient of 0.6, a dynamic friction coefficient of 0.1, and a critical slip-weakening distance of 1.0~m, following \citeA{Ramos_2021_AssessingMarginWideRupture}.
-Both scenarios also assume the same hypocenter in northern Cascadia at 16~km depth, a pore fluid pressure ratio of 0.97 near lithostatic conditions, and a low rigidity structure \cite{Sallares_2019_UpperplateRigidityDetermines, Madden_2022_StatePoreFluid}.
+Both use a linear slip-weakening friction law \cite<e.g.,>{Ida_1972_CohesiveForce_LSW,Andrews_1976_RuptureVelocity_LSW}, with a static friction coefficient of 0.6, a dynamic friction coefficient of 0.1, and a critical slip-weakening distance of 1.0~m, following \citeA{Ramos_2021_AssessingMarginWideRupture}.
+Both scenarios also assume the same hypocenter in northern Cascadia at 16~km depth, a pore fluid pressure ratio of 0.97 near lithostatic conditions \cite{Madden_2022_StatePoreFluid}, and a low rigidity structure \cite{Sallares_2019_UpperplateRigidityDetermines}.
 The two models differ in their initial stress conditions.
 The partial rupture scenario has lower prestress in central Cascadia, creating a stress barrier that arrests rupture.
+The addition of acoustic and gravity wave propagation within the added ocean layer (Figure~\ref{fig:figure01}a) does not alter rupture dynamics and slip distribution in the margin-wide and partial rupture scenarios (Figure~\ref{fig:figure01}b) compared to \citeA{Glehman_2025_PartialRupturesGoverned}'s dynamic-rupture-only results.